-They all seemed ok but nothing like the one I am used to eating.
-The classic caramel cake recipe has a moist yet slightly dense (but still light) yellow butter cake that isn’t too sweet because the caramel icing is the trust star of the party.
-The classic southern caramel cake doesn’t shortcut the caramel icing recipe with a quick brown sugar butterscotch method/caramel frosting substitution (this real deal doesn’t shortcut anything).
+The real deal caramel cake imitators all seemed okay but nothing like the one I am used to eating.
+The classic caramel cake recipe has a moist yet slightly dense (but still light) yellow butter cake that isn’t too sweet because the caramel icing is the true star of the party.
+The classic southern caramel cake doesn’t shortcut the caramel icing recipe with a quick brown sugar butterscotch method, which is a caramel frosting substitution (my recipe doesn’t shortcut anything).
 This caramel uses granulated sugar and evaporated milk to create the luscious flavor.

 This southern caramel cake recipe is the real deal caramel cake.
 It puts other caramel cake recipes to shame.
 The caramel icing (definitely an icing and not a caramel frosting which is a bit different in texture and consistency) comes from my Aunt Bev, and she definitely gets down in the kitchen.
 Try this for yourself and finally enjoy the true classic!
 And P.S., this is not a cake you can throw together quickly.
 It definitely takes about 3 hours from start to finish but it is well worth the wait!